saezlab/pypath/README.rst

   delete data to free memory
 * New interaction category in `data_formats`: `ligand_receptor`
 * Improved logging and control over verbosity
-* Better control over paremeters by the `settings` module
+* Better control over parameters by the `settings` module
 * Many methods in `dataio` have been improved or fixed, docs and code style largely improved
 * Started to add tests especially for methods in `dataio`